BrigedMcCarthy/Webdesignproject/ui/metro/revamp4/README.md

 	git commit -m "feat(revamp4): add retro file-tree viewer, search, preview, theme toggle and dev server; improve guestbook sync and accessibility"

 Thanks — the viewer is now a nicer, more accessible local dev tool.
 If you want, I can prepare a PR or squash these changes into a single commit for you.

+Automatically updating filetree.json on GitHub Pages

+Because GitHub Pages only serves static files, you can't run the Python generator on the Pages host itself.
+The usual solution is to run the generator in CI and commit the generated `filetree.json` into the repository so Pages can serve it.

+I've added a GitHub Actions workflow at `.github/workflows/generate-filetree.yml` that:

+- Runs on pushes to `main`, on a schedule (every 6 hours), and on manual dispatch.
+- Runs `python3 scripts/generate_filetree.py` inside the action, and if `filetree.json` changed it commits and pushes the updated file back to the repo.

+How to use it:

+1. Push your branch to GitHub (the action runs on `main` pushes — you can trigger manually via the Actions tab or modify the `on:` trigger to include your branch).
+2. The workflow will regenerate `filetree.json` and push it if different.
+GitHub Pages will then serve the updated file automatically.

+If you'd like, I can also:
+- Modify the workflow to run on PR merges only, or to update a `gh-pages` branch instead of `main`.
+- Add a workflow that regenerates `filetree.json` when a release is published, or when files in certain folders change.